 When you have done this, the following functions should now be available in Excel:

 Gives the inverse of the standard normal distribution function evaluated at x.
 This is a useful function when determining safety stock levels when net stock levels are normally distributed.
+This function has also been incorporated into my Shiny App for the standard normal distribution that is available here.

 Gives the real solutions to the Lambert W function on the principle branch (when mode = 1) and the alternative branch (when mode = -1), evaluated at z.
 This function is useful for identifying stability boundaries (see Warburton et al. (2004)) and bullwhip expressions (see Warburton and Disney (2007)) in continuous time systems and also for identifying the Net Present Value of the cash flows in the EOQ problem (see Disney and Warburton (2013).